Pleasant Pruitt: Third wife and suicide

 Eventually, Pleasant was left without money, so his wife suggested that they turn their home into a boarding house.
 The business was going well, but Pruitt, who barely worked, began growing more and more melancholic.
 His worsening behavior resulted in him having problems with how the house was managed, which caused some boarders to leave, and thus, quarrels between him and his wife began.
 No longer feeling love towards her, Pleasant began plotting to kill her.

 On October 9, 1902, not long after Jesse left to go to school and after the same old arguing was going on, Winnie went down to the basement to work over a washtub.
-Pleasant supposedly followed her down there, only to renew their quarreling.
+Pleasant purportedly followed her down, only to renew their quarreling.
 In the heat of the moment, he attacked his wife.
 Grabbing a nearby knife, Pleasant stabbed her twice to the heart, while still hitting her in the face.

 Winnie's face was horribly disfigured, with both her eyes punched out of their eyesockets.
 Pruitt left the basement, with the likely intention to escape immediately.
 For an unknown reason, he returned to the basement with a fully loaded .38 bulldog revolver, and subsequently committed suicide by shooting himself in the head, his body falling on top of his deceased wife.